Frequently Asked Questions, and perhaps some you’ve not yet thought of.

 How are you supported?

-A number of congregations and a few families send us donations for living and working expenses.
+A number of congregations and some families send us donations for living and working expenses.
 The amount varies from year to year, and the buying power fluctuates depending upon the dollar’s trading rate, as well inflation on two continents.
 We have never lacked for necessities, and the Lord has provided us with sufficient.

 How can I keep up with your work there?